Public Health Grand Rounds

 On March 9, 2022, the Vermont Department of Health once again achieved national public health accreditation.
 The Department was initially accredited in 2014 as one of the first five state health departments to receive the honor.

-The Patient Safety Surveillance and Improvement System (PSSIS) was created for the purpose of improving patient safety, eliminating adverse events in Vermont hospitals, and supporting and facilitating quality improvement efforts by hospitals.
-The Vermont Department of Health is charged by statute to operate the PSSIS, and contracts with the Vermont Program for Quality in Health Care (VPQHC) to administer the system.
+The goal of the Patient Safety Surveillance and Improvement System (PSSIS) is to improve patient safety during hospitalizations.
+The Vermont Department of Health is charged by statute to operate the PSSIS, and contracts with the Vermont Program for Quality in...